 Yes you really can forage six pounds of dirt with us but I guess that’s tough part of the foraging process.

-The fun part is deciding what to make with it and I wanted charred ramp pesto.
+The fun part is deciding what to make with it and I love charred ramp pesto.

 Most people are familiar with pesto Genovese, a traditional Italian condiment using basil from Genoa a city in northern Italy.
-The traditional recipe is a basic mix of basil, garlic, pine nuts, olive oil and parmesan.
+Traditional pesto recipes are a basic mix of basil, garlic, pine nuts, olive oil and parmesan.

 Charred Ramp Pesto Recipe

-In the case of this charred ramp pesto recipe we excluded garlic, which is traditionally in pesto, as the ramps have such a great flavour.
+This charred ramp pesto recipe excludes garlic, which is traditionally in pesto, as the ramps have such a great flavour.

 If you make a lot of pesto and want to freeze some of it simply top a freezer-safe container with a layer of olive oil.
 Unlike canola oil or grapeseed oil, olive oil isn’t a winterized oil, which means it will congeal in the fridge or freezer.

-While this may seem like a negative aspect in most cases, it’s perfect for preserving foods in the freezer as the congealed oil will create an air-tight surface and protect the charred ramp pesto in the freezer.
+While this may seem like a negative aspect in most cases, olive oil is perfect for preserving foods in the freezer.
+The congealed oil creates an air-tight surface and protect the charred ramp pesto in the freezer.